danielbh/popular-db-comparisons/dynamodb/README.md

 * Data Model Units: Tables > Items > Attributes
   * Attributes: kv pairs
   * Tables: like RD w/o fixed schemas
   * Items: like rows in RD.
 DynamoDB requires a Primary Key.
-PK supports Hash or Range.
+PK supports Hash or Hash + Range.
-* Two Index Types: Local Secondary Index (LSI) and Global Secondary Index (GSI).
+* Two Index Types
-  * LSI:
+  * Local Secondary Index (LSI): range key is mandatory.
+Limit item size to 10 GB.
-  * GSI:
+  * Global Secondary Index (GSI): hash key or a hash+range key.
+GSIs span multiple partitions and are placed in separate tables.
+DynamoDB supports up to five GSIs.
+Will be used for partitioning.
+Offer only eventual consistency.

 ### Cost Analysis